rust-lang/rust/text/0517-io-os-reform.md

   command to detached mode).

 The `stdin`, `stdout`, `stderr` methods will undergo a more significant change.
-By default, the corresponding options we be considered "unset", the interpretation of which depends on how the process is launched:
+By default, the corresponding options will be considered "unset", the interpretation of which depends on how the process is launched: